wal-g/wal-g/docs/PostgreSQL.md

 ### ``wal-receive``

+Receive WAL stream using PostgreSQL [streaming replication](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION) and push to the storage.

-Set environment variabe WALG_SLOTNAME to define the slot to be used (defaults to walg).
+You can set `WALG_SLOTNAME` variable to define the [replication slot](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION-SLOTS) name to be used (defaults to `walg`).
 The slot name can only consist of the following characters: [0-9A-Za-z_].
 When uploading WAL archives to S3, the user should pass in the absolute path to where the archive is located.

 ```bash